-- 1. Depending on your system configuration, install an optical drive or two 1.8-inch solid state drives (SSDs). - 2.
-If you are not immediately installing an optical drive or 1.8-inch SSDs, install an optical drive blank. - () NOTE: Blanks must be installed on empty optical drive or tape drive slots to maintain FCC certification of the system.
-The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system. - 3.
+- 1. If you are not installing an optical drive immediately, install an optical drive blank. - (i) NOTE: Blanks must be installed on empty optical drive or tape drive slots to maintain FCC certification of the system.
+The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system. - NOTE: The procedure to install an optical drive blank is similar to the procedure to install an optical drive. - 2.
 Follow the procedure listed in the After working inside your system section.